George Panikulam: Biography

 He was born in Puthenchira, Kerala, India, on 26 October 1942.
-He studied at the minor seminary in Thope, Thrissur, and St. Joseph’s Pontifical Seminary in Aluva.
+He studied at the minor seminary in Thope, Thrissur, and St. Joseph's Pontifical Seminary in Aluva.
 He was ordained a priest on 11 March 1967 by Archbishop George Alapatt.
-He continued his studies in Rome, earning a doctorate in sacred scripture and licenciate in canon law and theology.
-He studied at the Pontifical Ecclesiastical Academy to prepare for a diplomat’s career beginning in 1975..
+He continued his studies in Rome, earning a doctorate in sacred scripture and a licentiate in canon law and theology.

+Diplomatic career

+He studied at the Pontifical Ecclesiastical Academy to prepare for a diplomat's career beginning in 1975.

 He was appointed Titular Archbishop of Caudium and Apostolic Nuncio to Honduras on 4 December 1999.
 He was consecrated a bishop on 6 January 2000 by Pope John Paul II.

 He was appointed Apostolic Nuncio to Mozambique on 3 July 2003.

-On 24 October 2008 he was named Apostolic Nuncio to Ethiopia and Apostolic Delegate to Somalia.
+On 24 October 2008, he was named Apostolic Nuncio to Ethiopia and Apostolic Delegate to Somalia.
 He was given additional responsibilities as Apostolic Nuncio to Djibouti on 18 December 2008.

 He was named Apostolic Nuncio to Uruguay on 14 June 2014.

 He retired in October 2017 at the age of 75.